amaanmakhani/Codingprojects/README.md

   - Data structures and algorithms I
   - Implementation of algorithms
 - Automatic testers (scripting unix and windows)
-  - test scripts for assignments
+  - Test scripts used for assignment testing

 ## Code contained from the Gradebook app project:
 - Currently in a private branch.
 To view please reach out to me.